rubygems/guides/command-reference.md

     http://localhost:8808/rdoc?q=%s - Firefox
     http://localhost:8808/rdoc?q=* - LaunchBar

 ## gem signin

 Sign in to any gemcutter-compatible host.
+It defaults to https://rubygems.org

+### Usage

+    gem signin [options]

 ###   Options:

-*     --host HOST       - Push to another gemcutter-compatible host
+*         -&#8203;-host HOST                - Push to another gemcutter-compatible host

 ###   Common Options:

 *     -h, -&#8203;-help                     - Get help on this command
 *     -V, -&#8203;-\[no-\]verbose             - Set the verbose level of output
 *     -q, -&#8203;-quiet                    - Silence command progress meter
-*         -&#8203;-silent                   - Silence rubygems output
+*         -&#8203;-silent                   - Silence RubyGems output
 *         -&#8203;-config-file FILE         - Use this config file instead of default
 *         -&#8203;-backtrace                - Show stack backtrace on errors
 *         -&#8203;-debug                    - Turn on Ruby debugging
 *         -&#8203;-norc                     - Avoid loading any .gemrc file

 ### Description

 The signin command executes host sign in for a push server (the default is https://rubygems.org).
-The host can be provided with the `host` flag.
+The host can be provided with the host flag or can be inferred from the provided gem.
+Host resolution matches the resolution strategy for the push command.

+## gem signout

+Sign out from all the current sessions.

+### Usage

+    gem signout [options]

+###   Common Options:

+*     -h, -&#8203;-help                     - Get help on this command
+*     -V, -&#8203;-\[no-\]verbose             - Set the verbose level of output
+*     -q, -&#8203;-quiet                    - Silence command progress meter
+*         -&#8203;-silent                   - Silence RubyGems output
+*         -&#8203;-config-file FILE         - Use this config file instead of default
+*         -&#8203;-backtrace                - Show stack backtrace on errors
+*         -&#8203;-debug                    - Turn on Ruby debugging
+*         -&#8203;-norc                     - Avoid loading any .gemrc file

+### Description

+The `signout` command is used to sign out from all current sessions, allowing you to sign in using a different set of credentials.

 ## gem sources